origin-1/eslint-p/README.md

 * **`off`**:
   No multithreading, run like ESLint.
 This is not the same as `--concurrency=1`.

-> Normally, a performance improvement **will be only noticeable on systems with 4 or more CPUs.**
+> Normally, a performance improvement **will be only noticeable on systems with 4 or more CPUs**.

-## `ESLint` is installed as dependency
+## `ESLint` is installed as a dependency

-This package has `ESLint` set as dependency, so if you already have installed it, but with a different version than the one specified in the `package.json` of this package you might have inconsistent results between the CLI and the editor.
+This package has ESLint set as a dependency, so if you already have `eslint` installed, but with a different version than the one specified in the `package.json` of this package you might get inconsistent results between the CLI and the editor.

 To check the version of `ESLint` used by this package you can use: